If you’re new to electric boating, have a read through our FAQ which providers general answers to some basic questions you may have:

 In some instances Lithium batteries are desirable for their benefits over lead acid

 Lithium batteries last for approx 2000 cycles over 10 year period (depending on exact battery model and depth-of-discharges)

 - – Deep discharge possible

-- – Require sophisticated battery management system (BMS)
+- – More complicated technology, particularly bigger banks require sophisticated battery management systems (BMS)

 - – Expensive

 - – Safety issues with Lithium batteries that are not designed to be used in a marine environment

 - Choosing batteries: Lead Acid VV Lithium